 - 10 Ounces Unbleached all-purpose Flour

 Preparation: Place pizza stone on lower middle rack.
 Preheat oven to 500° F.

-- Transfer ball of dough to parchment.
+6. Transfer ball of dough to parchment.
 Stretch out dough by hand as much as possible, then lightly brush with olive oil, cover with another piece of parchment.
-Another approach is to pound the dough down with your fist or the palm of your hand–this is just a preliminary shaping, to form the dough ball into a disc.
+Another approach is to pound the dough down with your fist or the palm of your hand--this is just a preliminary shaping, to form the dough ball into a disc.

-Once that’s done, you’re ready to get busy and have some fun with pizza toppings.
+Once that's done, you're ready to get busy and have some fun with pizza toppings.
 For us, it seems like chicken is king.
 I would say 6 out of 10 times my pizza is topped with it.
-Then, it’s time to grill or bake your pizza.
+Then, it's time to bake your pizza -- or take it outside and grill your pizza.

 So that's DIY pizza dough you make from scratch.
 Now see how to cheat a little with pizza crust you make in your bread machine.
 The secret ingredient is a cup of flat beer, which gives the dough flavor and heft.